 > Unfortunately, $20/month AT&T Postpaid Standalone Unlimited Tablet Plan is not listed on the website/online nor advertised in any way.
 The add-on tablet plan is listed on the website and advertised, but not the standalone plan (view differences in chart below).

 > The main thing that you need to get this plan is a LTE and/or 5G tablet/iPad IMEI.
 How you get that IMEI is up to you.
 So some people buy a new tablet.
 Some buy an old/used/broken tablet.
 Some find an IMEI on eBay.
 Some use an IMEI generator.
-(Note: the IMEI needs to be of a tablet that is either unlocked or AT&T locked and most tablets are allowed, but there are a rare few that won't pass the IMEI check, like some "phablets".
-Unfortunately, there is no "list" of compatible tablets that we are aware of, but most tablets will work.
+(Note: the IMEI needs to be of a tablet that is either unlocked or AT&T locked and most tablets are allowed, but there are some that won't pass the IMEI check, like some "phablets".
+The best option is to get a tablet on the AT&T Whitelist.
 One other thing is that if you are wanting 5G on this plan, you will have to give AT&T a 5G tablet IMEI for them to provision the SIM with 5G.
 Otherwise, they will only provision the SIM with LTE.).
 However, even if you are going to put the SIM in a cellular router, we do recommend getting a LTE/5G tablet (if you don't already have one) - mainly so you can own the IMEI and avoid the potential issues with other methods.
 Where can I get a cheap tablet?
 View Note #2.

 > The only way to get this plan is directly from an AT&T representative - in store (preferably an AT&T corporate store), over the phone, or via online chat.
 And you have to get a SIM from AT&T for this plan during sign up, you cannot bring your own SIM.